SiriusNEO/fscape/README.md

 ##### Block Located Strategy

-One file may contains several blocks.
+One file may contain several blocks.

 Because ffs is just a toy fs (which is not designed to store many files initially), I do not use some complicated methods to search blocks from inodes: ffs inode directly **stores addresses of all blocks ** (Compared to Linux Ext4, which stores addresses of first 12 blocks and use single-indirect, double indirect, triple indirect...).

 ##### Read-write Strategy

 ffs does not have cache.
-So each time it just read/write files from/to disk.
+So each time it just reads/writes files from/to disk.

-Specially, super_block is read from file and resident in memory.
+Specially, super_block is read from disk_image and resident in memory.

+If ffs is umounted normally, all data will be written back to `disk_image` file.